New Businesses Providing Boost to Rooks County

 E.G.A.
 Service Center opened in April 2015 and is located at 1970 J Road just east of Stockton right off the highway, but moving to Hendrick St. in east Stockton.
 Shayn Balthazor is the owner and named the business for the eagle, globe and anchor on the Marine Corps flag.
 EGA Service can be reached at 785-580-7109.

-Opening in Stockton on April 21, 2015 is The Cutting Edge, located at 915 N. 1st St. Janel Odle has purchased the former spa/beauty shop owned by former resident Cindy Overlease and started her own new business that will be a spa/beauty/personal care business.
+Opening in Stockton on April 21, 2015 is The Cutting Edge, now located at 415 Main St. Janel Odle has purchased the former spa/beauty shop owned by former resident Cindy Overlease and started her own new business that will be a spa/beauty/personal care business.
 Janel used the county micro loan fund to help supplement the money needed to get the new business underway.
 She can be reached for an appointment at 785-425-7145.

 Crop Production Services is now open as a new business in a new building located in the Stockton Industrial Park north of Wilken’s Manufacturing at 1753 N Terrace (3 mi. south).
 This new business to Stockton specializes in all types of applications related to agricultural crop production.
 Contact Matt at 785-341-2902.